top of page

 18 September, 2025

-Our interdisciplinary research cluster, GIS@SMU, has convened its kickoff meeting to bring together faculty, students, and researchers.
-The gathering explored the potential of Geographic Information Systems (GIS) for spatial analysis, participatory mapping, and critically engaging with questions of space, place, and human experience.
+Our interdisciplinary research cluster, GIS@SMU, convened its kickoff as a participatory gathering, bringing together faculty, students, and community members.
+The meeting explored how Geographic Information Systems (GIS) can be used not only for spatial analysis, but also for participatory mapping and community-driven knowledge production.
+Centering lived experiences, the discussion engaged critically with questions of space, place, and everyday life, fostering collaborative approaches to understanding and addressing spatial inequalities.

 IMG_9563.jpeg